Tutorial: hledger basics

 Two spaces

-Notice the last part of that error message: "... remember to put 2 or more spaces before amounts)".
+Notice the last part of that error message: "Remember to put two or more spaces between account and amount".
 Another cause of this error is forgetting to put two spaces before the amount, like this:

 expenses $10 ; <- problem: only one space between expenses and $10